hands-on-tech/hands-on-tech.github.io/_drafts/kafka-spark-flink-example.markdown

 [Apache Storm](http://storm.apache.org/){:target="_blank"},
 [Apache Samza](http://samza.apache.org){:target="_blank"} or
 [Apama](https://www.softwareag.com/corporate/products/data_analytics/analytics/default.html){:target="_blank"}.
-Considering the current popularity of Spark and Flink-based solutions and respective stream processing characteristics, these are the tools that we will be used in this example.
+Considering the current popularity of Spark and Flink-based solutions and respective stream processing characteristics, these are the tools that will be used in this example.
 Nevertheless, since the source code is available on GitHub, it is straightforward to add additional consumers using one of the aforementioned tools.

 **[Apache Spark](https://spark.apache.org){:target="_blank"}** is an open-source platform for distributed batch and stream processing, providing features for advanced analytics with high speed and availability.
 After its first release in 2014, it has been adopted by [dozens of companies](https://spark.apache.org/powered-by.html) (e.g., Yahoo!, Nokia and IBM) to process terabytes of data.
 On the other hand, **[Apache Flink](https://flink.apache.org){:target="_blank"}** is an open-source framework for distributed stream data processing, mostly focused on providing low latency and high fault tolerance data processing.
 It started from a fork of the Stratosphere distributed execution engine and it was first released in 2015.
 It has been used by [several companies](https://cwiki.apache.org/confluence/display/FLINK/Powered+by+Flink) (e.g., Ebay, Huawei and Zalando) to process data in real-time.